malayandi/blog/_posts/2018-05-10-inverting-the-poisson-process.md

 ---
 layout: post
-title:  "Inverting the Poisson Process"
+title:  "Inverting the Poisson Process to Arrive at... the Poisson Process."
-excerpt: "If A implies B, does B imply A?
-In the case of the Poisson process, yes."
+excerpt: "In this post, we define a new stochastic process using an implication of the Poisson process.
+We show that this new process is in fact equivalent to the Poisson process."
 date:   2018-05-10 00:00:00 +0000
 categories: "probability"
 ---